hikkamorii/hikkacuteaf/README.md

-# hikkacuteaf
+# hikkaCuteAF
-Hikkacuteaf is a compilation of my configs + my tools.
+hikkacuteAF is a compilation of my configs + my tools.